ABC's of Capacitors - Capacitor Tips for Tube Radios

 - Don't let terminology confuse you….."condenser" is just an old fashioned name for "capacitor".
 If you're not the best speller, a condenser, capacitar, capaciter, capacitor, condensar and condensor are also the same.

 - Capacitors have a capacitance value and a voltage rating.
 The capacitance value is a measure of how much electric charge a capacitor can store.
 The voltage rating is the maximum voltage the capacitor can handle without breaking down.
+This is sometimes expressed as WVDC (Working Voltage Direct Current).

 - Your old tube radio uses 4 types of capacitors: variable (tuning) capacitors, mica capacitors, paper capacitors and electrolytic (filter) capacitors.
 When you restore an antique radio you will replace the paper and electrolytic capacitors, but not the variable and mica capacitors.